Jawadh-Salih/ACA_Lab2/README.md

 First build the code using cmake.

-Then an Executable is created in cmake_build/Debug folder with the name "BPAnalysis"
+Then create an Executable in *cmake_build/Debug* folder with the name "BPAnalysis"

 Now we can run the program by executing the following command.